 Sediment or particles: one often comes across sediment in both white and red wines.
-Some whites will display small, opaque white crystals that resemble bits of broken glass.
+Some whites will display small, opaque white crystals that resemble grains of sand.
 These crystals are tartaric acid or tartrates and they’re present in all wines unless steps are taken to remove them.
 Most wineries choose to cold stabilize their white wines by chilling them to right above freezing for at least 24 hours before bottling to remove excess tartrates.
 However, other wineries choose not to cold stabilize and thus tartrates will inevitably form in the bottle when quickly chilled in the fridge or an ice bucket.
-If that's the case the solution is to let the wine warm up a bit allowing the crystals to dissolve back into the wine.
+If that’s the case, the solution is to let the wine warm up a bit allowing the crystals to dissolve back into the wine.
 Tartrates can also be found in minimally processed reds in the form of deeply colored crystals on the bottom of the cork or in the neck of the bottle.
 These can be wiped away with a clean serviette.
-They're tasteless and completely harmless.
+They’re tasteless and completely harmless.

 Older red wines will also “throw” off sediment which is a combination of the pigments and tannins that have precipitated out of the wine as it ages.
 This sediment can either be fine as in an older red Burgundy or thick and chunky as found in a bottle of old vintage Port.
 Sediment can also be found in young red wines that have undergone minimal or no filtration.
 Careful decanting will take care of the problem in any form.